clairezhaoo/FirstCV/README.md

 # FirstCV
 Using Practical Python and OpenCV, 4th Edition

-**Completed**
+## **Completed**
+### Peppa's Lost Journey
-BeginningOpenCV contains project assignment.
+BeginningOpenCV contains the project assignment.
 Run 'python script.py'

+## Description:
-Description: Peppa is very lost in a forest.
+* Peppa is very lost in a forest.
 Help her along the journey to home.
-             Title of each window contains narration and instructions for interaction.
+* Title of each window contains narration and instructions for interaction.